After 33 hours of research evaluating 50 products, we picked August Smart Lock Pro + Connect as our top choice.

 Smart locks eliminate the need for a key, which means the lock can’t be picked using lockpicking tools.
 The fact that it’s paired directly to your smartphone means that you, the owner of said phone, should be the only one with access to the lock.

 However, this is a problem if your phone gets stolen.
 Even if the thief can’t enter the passcode, if they get close enough to your smart lock, it may detect the geofencing presents and automatically unlock itself, letting them enter your home easily.
-And, if you’ve got the “Smart Lock” setting programmed into your phone, it will unlock without a passcode the moment it detects the presence of your smart lock.
+And, if you’ve got the “Smart Lock” setting programmed into your phone, it will open without a passcode the moment it detects the presence of your smart lock.
 This is one occasion where convenience can be turned against you, affecting your safety.

 Smart locks aren’t without glitches and problems.
 In mid-2017, an update to one smart lock’s firmware caused a malfunction, with more than 500 customers affected.
 The lock company only replaced or repaired the locks once they were mailed back, which left hundreds of homes unguarded—or homeowners struggling to find a backup plan.